 Add the water and beef base to the soup pot and bring to a boil.
 Add the shredded cabbage and sliced celery and return to a boil.
 Reduce the heat and simmer 30 minutes.

 Add the oil to a large skillet and heat.
 Add the onion and carrots and sauté until translucent.
 Add the sausage, chicken, ham, pickles, and tomato paste.
 Bring to a boil, reduce the heat, and simmer for 2 minutes.
 Transfer to the soup pot.

 Add the stewed tomatoes, sliced olives, and capers and bring barely to a boil.
 Add the wine and simmer gently for 20 minutes.

 Remove the sachet and discard.
 Adjust seasonings with salt and pepper if necessary.

-Ladle the soup into hot bowls and garnish with sour cream and dill or pass the garnishes at the table for diners to serve themselves.
+Ladle the soup into hot bowls and garnish with sour cream and dill.
 Serve hot.